 This is an overview of the photo exhibition Faces of Hunger and Conflict.
 The exhibition portrays people living at the crossroads of hunger and conflict.
-Through 20 portrait pictures and a VR-experience, visitors get an understanding of their situation and their stories.
+Through 20 portrait pictures, a VR-experience, and a video, visitors get an understanding of their situation and their stories.
 They will also get an insight in the countries where hunger and conflict are present.

-A landing page is being created for the exhibition.
-It will launch 12 May 2019 - wfp.org/HungerConflict
+A landing page has been created for the exhibition - https://wfp.org/HungerConflict